-"The wild daring by which my boyhood had been marked was powerfully awakened by the bold and romantic scenery of the Scottish Highlands; and as the regiment was at that time quartered in a part of those mountainous districts, where, from the disturbed nature of the times, society was difficult of attainment, many of the officers were driven from necessity, as I was from choice, to indulge in the sports of the chase.
-On one occasion a party of four of us set out early in the morning in pursuit of deer, numbers of which we know were to be met with in the mountainous tracts of Bute and Argyleshire.
+"The wild daring by which my boyhood had been marked was powerfully awakened by the bold and romantic scenery of the Scottish Highlands; and as the regiment was at that time quartered in a part of those mountainous districts where, from the disturbed nature of the times, society was difficult of attainment, many of the officers were driven from necessity, as I was from choice, to indulge in the sports of the chase.
+On one occasion a party of four of us set out early in the morning in pursuit of deer, numbers of which we knew were to be met with in the mountainous tracts of Bute and Argyleshire.
 The course we happened to take lay through a succession of deep dark glens, and over frowning rocks; the difficulties of access to which only stirred up my dormant spirit of enterprise the more.
-We had continued in this course for many hours, overcoming one difficulty only to be encountered by another, and yet without meeting a single deer; when, at length, the faint blast of a horn was heard far above our heads in the distance, and presently a noble stag was seen to ascend a ledge of rocks immediately in front of us.
-To raise my gun to my shoulder and fire was the work of a moment, after which we all followed in pursuit.
-On reaching the spot where the ded had first been seen, we observed traces of blood, satisfying us he had been wounded; but the course taken in his flight was one that seemed to defy every human effort to follow in.
-It was a narrow pointed ledge, ascending boldly towards a huge cliff that projected frowningly from the extreme summit, and on either side lay a dark, deep, and apparently fathomless ravine; to look even on which was sufficient to appal the stoutest heart, and unnerve the steadiest brain.
-For me, however, long accustomed to dangers of the sort it had no terror.
-I had proceeded about five hundred yards further, when I came to the termination of the ledge, from the equally narrow transverse extremity of which branched out three others; the whole contributing to form a figure resembling that of a trident.
-Along the ledge I had quitted I had remarked occasional traces where the stricken deer had passed; and the same blood-spots now directed me apa point where, but for these, I must have been utterly at fault.
-The centre of these new ridges, and the narrowest, was that taken by the animal, and on that I once more renewed my pursuit.
-I continued my course towards the main body of rock that now rose within a hundred yards.
-How this was to be gained I knew not; for it shelved out abruptly from the extreme summit, overhanging the abyss, and presenting an appearance which I cannot more properly render than by comparing it to the sounding boards placed over the pulpits of our English churches.
-Still I was resolved to persevere to the close, and I but too unhappily succeeded.
+We had continued in this course for many hours, overcoming one difficulty only to be encountered by another, and yet without meeting a single deer, when at length the faint blast of a horn was heard far above our heads in the distance, and presently a noble stag was seen to ascend a ledge of rocks immediately in front of us.
+To raise my gun to my shouder and fire was the work of a moment, after which we all followed in pursuit.
+On reaching the spot where the deer had first been seen, we observed traces of blood, satisfying us he had been wounded; but the course taken in his flight was one that seemed to defy every human effort to follow in.
+It was a narrow pointed ledge, ascending boldly towards a huge cliff that projected frowningly from the extreme summit: and on either side lay a dark, deep and apparently fathomless ravine, to look even on which was sufficient to appal the stoutest heart and unnerve the steadie. brain.
+For me, however, long accustomed to dangers of the sort, it had no terror.
+I had proceeded about five country of surviving e baroneter v lord and enty years,"